 SFU Library's Research Commons supports the research endeavours of the University community, with particular focus on graduate students during all stages of the research lifecycle.
 For an introduction to Library services for grad students, see our Graduate students and postdoctoral fellows guide.

 The SFU Library welcomes Aboriginal students, faculty and staff, and visitors.
 To find out more about our services, start with our Aboriginal/Indigenous students guide.

 Students with disabilities

 The SFU Library provides materials in alternate formats, adaptive technology, bookable study rooms, and other services to students with disabilities.
-To find out more, or to contact us, see our Services for students with disabilities guide.
+To find out more, or to contact us, see Services for students with disabilities.

 Or Ask a librarian if you need more information.